 - 3. The retrofitting of energy efficiency measures is supported, including the retrofitting of listed buildings, provided that it safeguards the historic characteristics of these heritage assets. - 4.
-Developments should demonstrate that they are water efficient, incorporating innovative water efficiency and water re-use measures.
+The inclusion of water efficiency and water re-use measures (including water butts) in development proposals will be supported.